A Long December (…and why cancer returns.)

 Surgery.
 If a surgical procedure is performed, (e.g. a breast lumpectomy) before the tissue augmentation cycle of the biological program has come to completion – the program will continue it’s expression and unfold to it’s natural conclusion on both the organ and cerebral levels.
 This is a timing issue that can only be harnessed with an understanding of the Five Biological Laws of German New Medicine.
 Remember, it is the psyche that is driving the bus.
 Weeks or months later those very cells will be identified on a scan and you’ll be told the cancer has returned or the surgeon didn’t get ‘wide enough margins’ of the tissue.

 Chemotherapy.
-A client with a tibial sarcoma (bone cancer of the arm) had been through chemotherapy and everything was looking good.
+A client with a sarcoma of the humerus (bone cancer of the arm) had been through chemotherapy and everything was looking good.
 A couple of months later the sarcoma returned and was now, according to the oncologist, growing rapidly and with a great aggressiveness.
 A sarcoma program (bone cancer) will demonstrate cell loss during the conflict active or sympathicotonic phase of the biological program.
 If the conflict was still active when the chemotherapy was administered – the cancer will “return” six to eight weeks after the chemo has left the body.
 In actuality, nothing is “returning”, rather the expression of the natural biological program was affected by the treatment, but with an adverse complicating twist … chemotherapy is sympathicotonic, so the treatment will interrupt or suspend the healing phase by inducing a deeper state of sympathicotonia.
 If the sarcoma conflict was still active (sympathicotonia) when the chemotherapy was initiated, the chemotherapy will deepen the conflict active phase.
 When the chemotherapeutic agents leave the body, the healing phase recommences but with a rebound effect due to this amplified sympathicotonia.
 As the biological program starts up again with an intensified expression – this is interpreted by traditional oncology as an “aggressive” return of the cancer.
 Sadly, we see this over and over again.

 This observation applies to radiation therapy as well.
 Any targeted therapy must be utilized within this context, otherwise it’s hit-or-miss and sheer luck if success is achieved.
 It should be noted that *steroids are often administered during chemotherapy – this is a double whammy (I know, I know – not very technical) as the steroid has the same effect as described above.